Justice for Belly Mujinga.

 We know how important employment is right now and most particularly the ability to be able to travel when necessary.
 Many essential workers rely heavily on public transportation to get to and from work, in particular trains, the tube and buses as they provide near 24/7 access to services we as a nation need most right now.
 These services are vital for essential workers whilst within this global pandemic.
 Whilst we are grateful for their continuous existence in this difficult time what we must not forget is that whilst we utilise them there are individuals on an alternative frontline, like Belly who ultimately risk their lives to keep these services running smoothly.

 Belly, her colleagues and her family deserve justice.
 There are serious questions that need answering and changes that must be implemented in order to prevent deaths like Belly’s happening again.
-Belly suffered from an underlying respiratory condition but despite telling her family she “was scared for her life”, her employer decided this was not reasonable grounds to reduce her contact hours and allow her to work behind a protective screen, stop her working directly with passenger flow on Victoria’s concourse or provide her and her colleagues with adequate effective PPE.
+Belly suffered from an underlying respiratory condition but despite telling her family she “was scared for her life”, Govia Thameslink Railways, her employer, decided this was not reasonable grounds to reduce her contact hours and allow her to work behind a protective screen, stop her working directly with passenger flow on Victoria’s concourse or provide her and her colleagues with adequate effective PPE.
 Govia Thameslink simply stated “PPE for our staff was not required”.
-Belly was assaulted, namely spat on whilst at work.
-PPE could have protected her.
+The trade union, TSSA, reported the assault on Belly, namely being coughed and spat on at work, to the employer.
+PPE might have protected her.
 She should have been provided with it.
 This lack of protection is negligent and is a dangerous precedent that cannot be continued, the risk is simply too high.

 We also ask British Transport Police to swiftly seek to identify the individual who assaulted Belly so he can face legal repercussions.
 London Victoria is one of the busiest stations in London, and highly likely to still have a consistent public presence due to essential workers who commute into the city.
 Whether it be via independent investigation or CCTV it is imperative that this individual does not get away with assaulting a dedicated, selfless individual who was simply working to keep the nation moving in such a stressful time.
 Nobody deserves to be assaulted at work, your employer should protect you.
 It would be an injustice that an act of violence so spiteful and humiliating goes unnoticed or ignored legally.